Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KJNAQ1MMEWI.md

 # [November 9th, 2021 Livestream](../2021-11-09.md)
 ## Q&A: Do you have any job openings?
 https://www.youtube.com/watch?v=KJNAQ1MMEWI
-This question was possibly duplicated with a more recent answer: [November 30th, 2021 Livestream Q&A: Are you hiring?](./yt-vFY-jE4PMA0.md) [https://www.youtube.com/watch?v=vFY-jE4PMA0](https://www.youtube.com/watch?v=vFY-jE4PMA0)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: How do I get a job at Coffee Stain as a game dev?](./yt-UBH_l8Df3fU.md) [https://www.youtube.com/watch?v=UBH_l8Df3fU](https://www.youtube.com/watch?v=UBH_l8Df3fU)

 ### Topics